What Is Ripple and How Does It Work?

 How Does Ripple Work and What Technology is Behind It?

-Average transaction verification time on Ripple Network is less than 5 seconds, and despite not having a blockchain, the system is designed to be decentralised.
+Average transaction verification time on the network is less than 5 seconds, and despite not having a blockchain, the system is designed to be decentralised.
 There is no central department or authority that manages the payment system.

 Is Ripple Real Money?